Isotopes of thorium: Thorium-230

-230Th is a radioactive isotope of thorium that can be used to date corals and determine ocean current flux.
-Ionium was a name given early in the study of radioactive elements to the 230Th isotope produced in the decay chain of 238U before it was realized that ionium and thorium are chemically identical.
-The symbol Io was used for this supposed element.
-(The name is still used in ionium–thorium dating.)
+230Th is a radioactive isotope of thorium that can be used to date corals (uranium-thorium dating) and determine ocean current flux.
+Ionium (symbol Io) was the name given early in the study of radioactive elements to the 230Th isotope produced in the decay chain of 238U before the nature of isotopes was fully realized.
+The name is still used in ionium–thorium dating, another dating method using this isotope.

 Thorium-231

 231Th has 141 neutrons.
 It is the decay product of uranium-235.
-It is found in very small amounts on the earth and has a half-life of 25.5 hours.
-When it decays, it emits a beta ray and forms protactinium-231.
-It has a decay energy of 0.39 MeV.
-It has a mass of 231.0363043 grams/mole.
+It is found in very small amounts on the earth and has a half-life of 25.52 hours.
+When it decays, it emits a beta ray and forms protactinium-231, with a decay energy of 0.39 MeV.

 Thorium-232

 232Th is the only primordial nuclide of thorium and makes up effectively all of natural thorium, with other isotopes of thorium appearing only in trace amounts as relatively short-lived decay products of uranium and thorium.